BroadbandForum/usp-test/01-messages-and-path-names.md

 2. Allow the EUT to send an Error.

-3. Send a Get message to the EUT with a requested path of Device.LocalAgent.Subscription.
+3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Subscription.`.

 ### Test Metrics

-1. The EUT's sends an Error.
+1. The EUT sends an Error.

-2. The Error contains err_code '7004', 'Invalid Arguments', and a single ParamError element.
-The ParamError element contains a param_path of 'Device.LocalAgent.Subscription.&lt;instance identifier&gt;.InvalidParameter' and an err_code of '7010', 'Unsupported Parameter'.
+2. The Error contains `err_code` '7004', 'Invalid Arguments', and a single ParamError element.
+The ParamError element contains a `param_path` of 'Device.LocalAgent.Subscription.<instance identifier>.InvalidParameter' and an `err_code` of '7010', 'Unsupported Parameter'.

 3. The GetResp contains at least two Subscription instances, neither of which